EttusResearch/uhd/host/docs/coding.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 High-Level: The multi usrp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Multi-USRP class provides a FAT interface to a single USRP with one or more channels, or multiple USRPs in a homogeneous setup.
+The Multi-USRP class provides a fat interface to a single USRP with one or more channels, or multiple USRPs in a homogeneous setup.
 See the documentation in *usrp/multi_usrp.hpp* for reference.